The Carnival Liberty is an Affordable Ship with Great Perks: A Photo Tour

 We boarded Carnival Liberty from the Miami Port in Florida.
 It was luckily a sunny day and we could make our way straight to the Lido deck for a lunch at Guy's Burgers, a specialty burger joint located on the main deck near the big screen.
 We were able to already start our vacation by relaxing on a lounge seat with our food and drink in hand and a live caribbean band playing on a stage.

 The Liberty has a long water slide that drops into a salt water wading pool below.
 The slide is located behind the larger pool on deck 9.
 There were people already in bathing suits lounging in the one of the two large whirlpools on that main deck.

 The Liberty is the larger of the Carnival boats in the Conquest-class and there were plenty of lounge chairs and seats circling all around the boat deck.
 This was the spot of the Seaside Theater, a large outdoor theater showing nightly movies and sometime live sporting events.
 A pizza place called Pizza Pirate which was open 24 hours as well as Guy's Burger Joint were also on this main deck.
 The 11th deck, top level on the boat, has a mini-golf course and a basketball court.
 The 10th deck has a super large size chess board with pieces 3ft tall as well as a ping pong table.

 There were two major dining rooms on the Liberty, the Golden & Silver Olympian Restaurants.
 We were able to book our cruise early enough that we could have open dining, meaning we could dine anytime between 6 and 9pm rather than being forced into a certain time.
 We were always accommodated quickly for a two person table and never felt overcrowded during our meal.
 The food choices were extraordinary and ranged from frogs legs as an appetizer to a Strip Steak for Dinner.
-We were never disappointed here!
+We were never disappointed by our meals and the service was unbeatable.

 The elevators seen in the main level travel from the 11th floor to the main one level, which is the fourth floor.